project-fifo/cowboy_oauth/README.md

       cowboy_oauth_2fa, []}
 ```

-In addition to the handlers it provides three helper methods:
+In addition to the handlers it provides three helper functions:

-* `get_token/1` which takes a cowboy request, extracts the bearer token and resolves it to the information needed for testing permissions and a new request object (`{AuthData, Req1}`).
+* `cowboy_oauth:get_token/1` which takes a cowboy request, extracts the bearer token and resolves it to the information needed for testing permissions and a new request object (`{AuthData, Req1}`).
   ```erlang
   %%
   {AuthData, Req1} = cowboy_oauth:get_token(Req),
   %%...
   ```

-* `allowed/2` which takes the response pf `get_token/1` as a first argument and tests if it has a permission passed as the second argument.
+* `cowboy_oauth:allowed/2` which takes the response pf `get_token/1` as a first argument and tests if it has a permission passed as the second argument.
 It will take the scope into account!
   ```erlang
   %%
   true = cowboy_oauth:allowed(AuthData, [<<"cloud">>, <<"vms">>, <<"create">>]),
   %%...
   ```

-* `resolve_bearer/1` wich resolves a raw bearer token (if it is not passed via the Authentication header) into the input required for `allowed/2`
+* `cowboy_oauth:resolve_bearer/1` wich resolves a raw bearer token (if it is not passed via the Authentication header) into the input required for `allowed/2`
   ```erlang
   %%
   AuthData = cowboy_oauth:resolve_bearer(<<"grizly bearer token">>),